notreux/UpsideEngine/docs/tutorials/plugin-guide/TileEditor.md

-In this page, you will learn an essential tool to make scenarios.
+On this page, you will learn an essential tool to make scenarios.

 ![](../../assets/upsideenginebar.png)